 As you tell your story, don’t forget to empathize with your clients because they are hurting as well.
 Ask about their experiences — their struggles and challenges as well as the steps they’ve taken to survive.
 You can also ask how you can be of help to them at this point.
 It is also a good time to ask for feedback –—what needs improvement, what services do they need, and so on?
 Remember, however, that when they give you their feedback/answers, you will make the necessary adjustments.

 Sending reactivation emails to inactive clients is part of an email marketing strategy.
 However, the reason behind why a client becomes inactive during the pandemic is surely different.
 Because the pandemic has greatly impacted businesses financially, a lot of your clients might opt out of your products/services because they cannot afford them anymore.

 Being pushy might do you more harm than good.
 Instead, show empathy by offering discounts, payment options, and different alternatives.
 The more options you have, the more chances that you can recapture them again.

 Your future plans for your company

 The new normal calls for adaptability and flexibility at a faster speed.
 A lot of business experts advise organizations to be dynamic, ready to make decisions on a daily basis because everything changes almost every day.
 While this is true, it does not mean that you totally scratch any plan you have in the future.

-Your clients and prospects will greatly appreciate it if you share to them your expectations in the future, any plans for expansion, where you’re taking the company post COVID-19, and more.
+Your clients and prospects will greatly appreciate it if you share with them your expectations in the future, any plans for expansion, where you’re taking the company post-COVID-19, and more.
 So don’t be afraid, but go ahead and show them.